Ljreds/virtual-spider/README.md

 - [x] **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 Endpoints for storing scores
 - [x] **Frontend calls service endpoints** - I did this using the fetch function.
 - [x] **Supports registration, login, logout, and restricted endpoint** - Login and signup work with correct authentication

+## DB/Login deliverable

+For this deliverable I associate the votes with the logged in user.
+I stored the votes in the database.

+- [x] **Stores data in MongoDB** - Working
+- [x] **Use MongoDB to store credentials** - Stores both user and their scores.